 Archive available for: Max Lerou

 Three Hague authors - Max Lerou, Mira Feticu and Hizir Cengiz - have written a new story or poem especially for Writers Unlimited, inspired by what remains hidden in their city.
-Tonight they come to read their new works.
+This evening they came to read their new works.
 What a party!

 But what is actually hidden?
 "The Hague is a segregated city," says Festival curator Shervin Nekuee.
 He's been living in the Netherlands for thirty years, including the last ten in The Hague.
 "Poor and rich, young and old, native-born and foreign-born live alongside one another.
 That's why it's high time to show the city to one another with new stories."